suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Authentication Block {#ovr-auth}

-The Authentication Block contains a bstr-wrapped SUIT Digest Container, see {{SUIT_Digest}}, and one or more {{RFC8152}} CBOR Object Signing and Encryption (COSE) authentication blocks.
+The Authentication Block contains a bstr-wrapped SUIT Digest Container, see {{SUIT_Digest}}, and one or more {{-cose}} CBOR Object Signing and Encryption (COSE) authentication blocks.
 These blocks are one of:

 * COSE_Sign_Tagged
 * COSE_Sign1_Tagged